Santa Ed

 Experienced Santa.
 Ph.D in Communication Studies from Northwestern University, retired university professor (Rowan University in NJ), graduate of the Charles W. Howard Santa Claus School in Midland, MI (the “Harvard of Santa Claus Schools”) and School of Santas in Branson, Mo.
 Studied improv at Chicago’s famed iOTheatre.
 In 2024, worked primarily at both Mundelein’s Santa Cottage and the Great Wolf Lodge in Gurnee, IL.

-I have worked at shopping malls, breakfasts with Santa, and corporate and charity events, etc. Given my background in communication, Santa training, and experience, I understand how to “connect” with children (and adults) and welcome them to the wonder of Christmas.
+I have worked at shopping malls, breakfasts with Santa, and corporate and charity events, etc. Given my background in communication, Santa training, and experience, I understand how to “connect” with children (and adults) and welcome them to the wonders of Christmas.

-4 Reviews
+Reviews

 Santa did a great job at our event which was outdoors where customers could stop by and take a photo with him.
 He was engaging and warm with all who came to say hello.
 Will definitely book again for next season!

-Santa Claus
+Hired as: Santa Claus

 What a wonderful Santa!

-Santa Claus
+Hired as: Santa Claus

-Booking Info
+Booking information

-Price Range: $125-200 per hour.
+Price range: $125-200 per hour.

 Insurance: $1,000,000 - Santa Performer's Insurance

-What to Expect
+What to expect

 A good Santa fully believes in the wonders of Christmas and is truly excited to spread the “magic.”
 Most Santas I have met embrace this wholeheartedly.
 I’ve known a few who seem more interested in how much they can earn than how much happiness they can spread, but fortunately they are few and far between.